joe-tingsanchali-sonarsource/community-guides/dotnet-coverage-test-data-import-guide.md

 * sonar.vbnet.opencover.reportsPaths
     * Path to OpenCover coverage report.

-Third, understand the basics of
+Third, understand the basics of...
-SonarScanner for MSBuild by reading its docs [here](https://docs.sonarqube.org/latest/analysis/scan/sonarscanner-for-msbuild/), in case you are using it in your pipeline.
+* SonarScanner for MSBuild by reading its docs [here](https://docs.sonarqube.org/latest/analysis/scan/sonarscanner-for-msbuild/), in case you are using it in your pipeline.
-Azure Devops - understand the integration between Azure DevOps and SonarCloud by reading [this guideline](https://azuredevopslabs.com//labs/vstsextend/sonarcloud/)..
+* Azure Devops - understand the integration between Azure DevOps and SonarCloud by reading [this guideline](https://azuredevopslabs.com//labs/vstsextend/sonarcloud/). =====> will add the reference to the yaml file for “Prepare SonarCloudAnalysis” step......

 #### How to Get Debug Level Logs

-Add `/d:sonar.verbose=true` or `/d:"sonar.verbose=true"` to the
+Add `/d:sonar.verbose=true` or `/d:"sonar.verbose=true"` to the...
- SonarScanner.MSBuild.exe `begin` command to get more detailed logs.
-Usually, you will find your error here!
+* SonarScanner.MSBuild.exe `begin` command to get more detailed logs ======>should mention the alternative for Azure Devops integration, where the Scanner for MSBuild is hidden
-`SonarCloudPrepare` task in case you are using Azure DevOps
+* `SonarCloudPrepare` task in case you are using Azure DevOps

 For example:
 `SonarScanner.MSBuild.exe begin /k:“MyProject” /d:sonar.verbose=true`